-In this paper, we exploit the \acf{IG} method \cite{sundararajan2017axiomatic} to access entity-level information (i.e., word-level) for sociopsychological markers other than sentiment.
-Specifically, we focus on agency, an important construct, one of the very few markers for which a pre-trained and verified \ac{NLP} predictor, BERTAgent \cite{nikadon2023}, is available.
-We exploit BERTAgent to both optimize the \ac{IG} parameters and to verify the suitability of the \ac{IG} approach for the task.
 This part covers a scenario where large labeled datasets are available for adequate training of the chosen sociopsychological marker (e.g., agency in the BERTAgent case).
 However, since a question arises as to what can be done in the most common situation where only labeled datasets of limited or very limited size are accessible (as large labeled datasets are not always available and are often difficult to obtain), we further demonstrate the usefulness of the \ac{IG} approach in these cases for a diverse collection of alternative markers.
-Specifically, we devise an \ac{NLP} training procedure aimed at classification that, unlike the common approach, \emph{encourages overfitting} so that the subsequent application of the \ac{IG} rationale can identify those words that most agree with the identification of the different classes (e.g., different levels of markers such as positive, negative, and neutral).
+Specifically, we devise an \ac{NLP} training procedure aimed at classification that, unlike the common approach, \emph{encourages overfitting} so that the subsequent application of the \ac{IG} rationale can identify the words that best align with the identification of the different classes (e.g., different levels of markers such as positive, negative, and neutral).
 In this way, we show how \ac{IG} is able to provide a detailed description of the classes and, more importantly, of the salient words that differentiate the classes.
 This is a valuable asset for data explainability and can be particularly useful for building those dictionaries that constitute the starting point in the creation of large labeled datasets.